Mechanical–electrical analogies: Forming an analogy

 In an electrical network diagram, limited to linear systems, there are three passive elements: resistance, inductance, and capacitance; and two active elements: the voltage generator, and the current generator.
 The mechanical analogs of these elements can be used to construct a mechanical network diagram.
 What the mechanical analogs of these elements are depends on what variables are chosen to be the fundamental variables.
 There is a wide choice of variables that can be used, but most commonly used are a power conjugate pair of variables (described below) and the pair of Hamiltonian variables derived from these.

 There is a limit to the applicability of this lumped element model.
 The model works well if the components are small enough that the time taken for a wave to cross them is insignificant, or equivalently, if there is no significant phase difference in the wave either side of the component.
 What amounts to significant depends on how accurate the model is required to be, but a common rule of thumb is to require components to be smaller than one sixteenth of a wavelength.
 Since wavelength decreases with frequency, this puts an upper limit on the frequency that can be covered in this kind of design.
 This limit is much lower in the mechanical domain than the equivalent limit in the electrical domain.
-This is because the much higher propagation speeds in the electrical domain lead to longer wavelengths (mechanical vibrations in steel propagate at about 6,000 m/s, electromagnetic waves in common cable types propagate at about 2 x 10^{8} m/s).
+This is because the much higher propagation speeds in the electrical domain lead to longer wavelengths (mechanical vibrations in steel propagate at about 6,000 m/s, electromagnetic waves in common cable types propagate at about 2 × 10^{8} m/s).
 For instance, traditional mechanical filters are only made up to around 600 kHz (although MEMS devices can operate at much higher frequencies due to their very small size).
 In the electrical domain, on the other hand, the transition from the lumped element model to the distributed element model occurs in the hundreds of megahertz region.